tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 <a name="Offchain-purchase-extension"></a>
 ## Offchain purchase extension

 This extension is useful for sales in which users are not necessarily onboarded to Tezos.
-They can buy tokens with a credit card, and the contract admin can purchase the item on their behalf without sending Tez/FA2 using a [One step permit](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-17/tzip-17.md#one-step-permit-entrypoints) and calling the `Offchain_buy` entrypoint, potentially submitting multiple permits in batch.
+They can buy tokens with a credit card, and the contract admin can purchase the item on their behalf without sending Tez/FA2 using a permit similar to the implementation in [One step permit](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-17/tzip-17.md#one-step-permit-entrypoints) calling the `Offchain_buy` entrypoint, potentially submitting multiple permits in batch.

 ```
 Offchain_buy : (list %offchain_buy